• Skip to primary navigation

 Notes and substitutions

-• Boneless beef shank (or shin): It is a lean cut with collagen-rich connective tissue.
+• Boneless beef shank (or shin): This is a lean cut with plenty of collagen-rich connective tissue.
 Beef chuck makes a good substitute.
 Oxtail is traditionally used, but it is fatty and expensive for the small amount of meat it contains.

 Three boneless beef shank rounds on a cutting board.